 The Grand National Custom Callmaking Competition is made of of 5 different divisions.
 Each division could have special rules that apply to that division.
 Please make sure that you review the specific rules for whichever division you are entering as well as the general rules listed below

-Registration deadline for people hand delivering calls to Nashville on February 14th between 2-6pm is February 13th at midnight.
-PLEASE NOTE THAT THIS CHECKIN TIME IS AN HOUR EARLIER THAN LAST YEAR!
+Registration deadline for people hand delivering calls to Nashville on February 13th between 2-6pm is February 12th at midnight.

 Registration deadline for people shipping their calls to the NWTF headquarters because they cannot deliver the calls to Nashville is a little different.
 We must receive those calls no later than February 6th at 5:00pm.

 - The call making contest came into existence with the principle of supporting the NWTF and gaining national recognition with call makers competing in exciting and challenging categories.
-There are a total of five divisions within the contest (Division 1 - Decorative Turkey Call; Division 2 - Hunting Turkey Call; Division 3 - Decorative Duck; Goose Call and Division 4 - Hunting Duck & Goose Call, and new this year we have added Division 5 - Wildlife Art).
+There are a total of five divisions within the contest (Division 1 - Decorative Turkey Call; Division 2 - Hunting Turkey Call; Division 3 - Decorative Duck; Goose Call and Division 4 - Hunting Duck & Goose Call, and again this year we will host Division 5 - Wildlife Art).

 - Judging will take place like normal with the judges playing each call.
 If the judges are not comfortable playing each call (Including air operated calls) they can ask someone who is comfortable to play the call for them so that they are able to judge the call based on sound.

 - The entry fee is $30 per call.
 All entries are 50% supportive unless the call maker specifies the entry is 100% donation.
 If entry is 100% donated, the entry fee is waived and NWTF retains 100% of proceeds from the sale of the call.
 Starting this year, you will need to be a NWTF member in order to enter calls into the contest.